You Already Know About Sleep Hygiene. It’s Not Helping.

 If you’re not yet working with a CBT-I practitioner or a digital program, there’s still something productive you can do right now: start tracking your sleep.

-Two weeks of consistent sleep diary data, the kind of logging CBT-I starts with, tells you things about your own insomnia that you might not know.
-Are you a sleep onset problem or a sleep maintenance problem?
-What’s your actual sleep efficiency?
-Is there a pattern to your worst nights?
+Two weeks of consistent sleep diary data, the kind of logging CBT-I starts with, tells you things about your own insomnia you might not be able to see in memory.
+Are you a sleep onset problem (over 30 minutes to fall asleep) or a sleep maintenance problem (waking and unable to return to sleep)?
+What is your actual sleep efficiency, time asleep divided by time in bed?
+Is there a pattern to your worst nights, in caffeine timing, work stress, alcohol, or cycle phase?

 That data is the starting point for everything that follows.
 Without it, any intervention is partly guesswork.
-Read more about exactly what to track and how in our guide to keeping a CBT-I sleep diary, and use a structured two-week sleep diary template to get started today.
+For exactly what to log and why each field matters, see our guide to keeping a CBT-I sleep diary, and use the structured two-week sleep diary template to start today.

 The Bottom Line

 Sleep hygiene is not the problem.
-It’s the ceiling.
-For mild sleep disruption, it’s often enough.
-For chronic insomnia, it addresses the surface while the real problem continues underneath.
+It is the ceiling.
+For mild sleep disruption it is often enough.
+For chronic insomnia it addresses the surface while the real driver, conditioned hyperarousal, continues underneath.

-If you’ve been doing everything “right” and still not sleeping, you don’t need more discipline.
-You need a treatment designed for what you actually have.
+If you have been doing everything “right” for months and still not sleeping, you do not need more discipline.
+You need CBT-I, and you need two weeks of your own data to bring into it.